natcap/natcap-community-software/README.md

 Some python scripts for post-processing InVEST Recreation model results

-**Software listed here is not maintained by the Natural Capital Project, and is not gauranteed to be useful except to the people who developed it.*
+**Software listed here is not maintained by the Natural Capital Project, and is not guaranteed to be useful except to the people who developed it.*